liaoherui/AccuSNV/readme_files/test_run_spyder.md

 # Test AccuSNV via Spyder

-This page shows how to test AccuSNV downstream analysis module (see 2.2 in main README) via Spyder on macOS
+This page shows how to test AccuSNV downstream analysis module (see 2.2 in main README) via Spyder on macOS.

 ## 1. Download the test folder for Spyder